Ted Lempert: Legislative Accomplishments

-Mr. Lempert authored landmark legislation during his eight years in the Assembly, including the Lempert-Keene Oil Spill Prevention & Response Act (1990), the Golden State Scholarshare Trust (California’s College Savings Plan) (1997), the Internet Tax Freedom Act (1998) and the Local School Construction Bond Act (2000).
+Lempert authored legislation during his eight years in the Assembly, including the Lempert-Keene Oil Spill Prevention & Response Act (1990), the Golden State Scholarshare Trust (California’s College Savings Plan) (1997), the Internet Tax Freedom Act (1998) and the Local School Construction Bond Act (2000).
 He had more than 70 other bills signed by Governors George Deukmejian, Pete Wilson and Gray Davis.

 1988 Election

 Lempert defeated one term incumbent Assemblyman Bill Duplissea.

 1992 Election

 The Peninsula lost a legislative seat following the 1990 reapportionment and incumbent congressman Tom Campbell was running for a vacant US Senate Seat.
 Therefore, Lempert ran in the Democratic primary to succeed Campbell, a Republican.
 Lempert ended up losing the primary to San Mateo County supervisor Anna Eshoo.

 San Mateo County Board of Supervisors

-After Eshoo was elected to Congress, Lempert replaced her on the Board of Supervisors serving from 1993 until he resigned in 1996 having been elected to the Assembly.
-Lempert served as the chair of the Board in 1995.
+After Eshoo was elected to Congress, Lempert replaced her on the Board of Supervisors, from 1993 until he resigned in 1996 having been elected to the Assembly.
+Lempert w as the chair of the Board in 1995.